Speculative fiction writer exploring the edges of technology, ecology, resilience, and rebellion.

 Family and community

-I share my Whidbey Island home with my husband Tim ( Heavy Light Works), three equines (Brays Of Our Lives), three dogs, and two cats.
-I enjoy riding motorcycles at the track and on the road; training with my miniature donkey, Melvin, for our first pack burro race; and restoring forest and meadow habitat on our five acre farm.
-I have six adult children and step-children, and Tim and I welcomed our first grandchild in Fall 2025.
+Marnie shares her Whidbey Island home with my husband Tim ( Heavy Light Works), three equines (Brays Of Our Lives), three dogs, and two cats.
+She enjoys riding motorcycles at the track and on the road; training with her miniature donkey, Melvin, for their first pack burro race; and restoring forest and meadow habitat on her five acre farm.
+She has six adult children and step-children and welcomed her first grandchild in Fall 2025.

 Career and education

-I have a BA in English and will earn an MSL in Environmental, Climate, and Energy Law in 2027.
-Before joining WEAN as executive director, I served as a donor organizer with Showing Up for Racial Justice; as a co-executive director at the Whidbey Institute; and as a freelance writer and consultant.
-I'm a certified Language of Spaces facilitator and coach and an elected school board member.
+Marnie has a BA in English and will earn an MSL in Environmental, Climate, and Energy Law in 2027.
+Before joining WEAN as executive director, she served as a donor organizer with Showing Up for Racial Justice; as a co-executive director at the Whidbey Institute; and as a freelance writer and consultant.
+She is a certified Language of Spaces facilitator and coach and an elected school board member.

 Let's connect!